mountaineerbr/shellDatediff/README.md

 Fri, 13 Oct 2023 is  245 days away
 ```

-Obs: set -FF to get the next 10 dates.
+Set `options -FF` to get the next 10 dates.

 ### Check whether year 2023 *is leap*